QuantumDynamicsLab/PES2MP/README.md

 - run ``conda activate pes2mp`` or `pes2mp_quick` for the pip (quick) installed version
 - run ``jupyter-notebook ``

-:warning: The ML generating jupyter files (CODE 0-1) requires python 3.6 and cannot be installed with pyshtools.
-Make sure to run each part in correct environment.
+:warning: The ML generating jupyter files (CODE 0-1) requires python 3.6 and cannot be installed with pyshtools (4D CODE 2 and 3).
+Use `peslearn environment` for CODE 0-1 and `pes2mp environment` for the rest of the codes.
   </details>

 <details><summary>Update History: </summary>